Cholmes24/JID-0338/README.md

     * Open a command prompt window and navigate to the directory where the interfacedbAPIv2.py file is located.

-    * Run the file with the command:
+    * Run the file with the command `python interfacedbAPIv2.py`
-python interfacedbAPIv2.py

   * Desktop Application: